First Spring Term - Year 6

 Reading is of vital importance and every child should spend at least 15 minutes every night reading.
 We would expect that all children read aloud to an adult at least twice a week.
 Your child has a reading record in their school folder and we would ask that you support your child in their reading and sign their record every week – thank you.

-It would be most beneficial to your child if you could help by practising their times tables and a variety of mental arithmetic questions based around these subjects or encourage them to use websites such as the BBC Bitesize and of course, IXL.
+It is vitally important to your child if you could help by practising their times tables and a variety of mental arithmetic questions based around these subjects or encourage them to use websites such as the BBC Bitesize and of course, IXL.
+By helping them to know their times tables, it supports the children in making links between the different concepts of maths.

-P.E. will be now just be on Thursdays.
+P.E. will be on Thursdays.
 Complete indoor kit will be needed in school to ensure that your child can take part in this lesson.
-Tennis will be our focus this half-term.
+Tag rugby will be our focus this half-term.

 Mr L Sutton